arangodb-helper/arangodb/README.md

 The procedure is essentially that the first instance of `arangodb` (aka the "master") offers an HTTP service on port 8528 for peers to register.
 Every instance that registers becomes a slave.
-As soon as there are `cluster-agency-size` peers, every instance of `arangodb` starts up an agent (if it is one of the first 3), a DBserver, and a coordinator.
+As soon as there are `cluster-agency-size` peers, every instance of `arangodb` starts up an Agent (if it is one of the first 3), a DB-Server, and a Coordinator.
 The necessary command line options to link the `arangod` instances up are generated automatically.
 The cluster bootstraps and can be used.